jQSfire125/my_blog/_posts/2020-05-01-bootcamp-research.markdown

-I believe I am competitive in two of the 3 areas and I really want to grow in the third:
+I believe I am competitive in two of the three areas and I want to grow in the third:

-* **Domain / Buisness Knowledge** - 20 years of business experience, strategy, and entrepreneurship.
+* **Domain / Business Knowledge** - 20 years of business experience, strategy, and entrepreneurship.
-* **Math & Statistics** - As an engineer, I have a strong foundation.
+* **Math & Statistics** - I have a strong foundation as an engineer.
-* **Computer Science / IT** - Here all I have is a deep affinity, but I'm really enjoying learning.
+* **Computer Science / IT** - Here, all I have is a deep affinity, but I'm enjoying learning.